Acedyn/zorro-core/README.md

 # Zorro core

 Zorro core is the main repository of the zorro ecosystem.
-It is responsible for executing code on various clients like Unreal or Nuke.
+It is responsible for sending code execution request to various processors like Python, Nodejs, even Unreal or Nuke.

-## How it works
+## What does it do

-The user can interact with zorro via the cli, the REST API or the gRPC API.
-He can also interact with various frontends (like kitsu or shotgrid) wich are actually using the REST API.

-All interactions the user will make will be through tools.
-There is different types of tools, they are declared via configs and they represent a functionality exposed to the user.
-They are always bound to a context, when a tool is triggered a context must be selected with it.
+Zorro is a framework used to create user friendly **tools**.
+There is different types of tools, they are declared via **plugins** and they represent a functionality exposed to the user.
+They are always bound to a **context**, when a tool is triggered a context must be selected with it.
+Zorro lets you create your own tools that will pilot multiple applications, it serve as a comunication hub between all your softwares to synchronize operations that you will create.

 ## The types of tools

-Tools can be composed of each other, there is higher level type of tools than others
+Tools can be nested, there is higher level type of tools than others

 - **command**: A command is the smallest type of tool, it is rarely used alone and define a piece of code to execute on a given client.